gavazzc/Transcribe-AI-ENEL/README.md

-# Amazon Transcribe and Amazon Augmente AI integration
+# Amazon Transcribe and Amazon Augmented AI integration

 This is a Jupyter Notebook created for an italian customer who needed to create an automatic creation of internal videos (italian language)